-(vi) Duplication with other regulatory regimes - We seek to avoid any duplication with other statutory / regulatory systems where possible, including planning.
-We will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it.
-We will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.
+(vi) Duplication with other regulatory regimes

+The licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
+It will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it.
+It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.

-When dealing with a premises licence application for finished buildings, we will not take into account whether those buildings have to comply with the necessary planning or buildings consents.
+When dealing with a premises licence application for finished buildings, it will not take into account whether those buildings have to comply with the necessary planning or buildings consents.
 Fire or health and safety risks will not be taken into account, as these matters are dealt with under relevant planning control, buildings and other regulations and must not form part of the consideration for the premises licence.

+Licensing objectives

-Licensing objectives - Premises licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, we have considered the Gambling Commission's Guidance to Licensing Authorities and some comments are made below.
+Premises licences granted must be reasonably consistent with the licensing objectives.
+With regard to these objectives, the licensing authority has considered the Gambling Commission's Guidance to

+Licensing Authorities and some comments are made below.

-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - We are aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
+Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime

+The licensing authority is aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
-We are aware of the distinction between disorder and nuisance and will consider factors (for example whether police assistance was required and how threatening the behaviour was to those who could see it) so as to make that distinction.
+Thus, where an area has known high levels of organised crime, it will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
+It is aware of the distinction between disorder and nuisance and will consider factors (for example whether police assistance was required and how threatening the behaviour was to those who could see it) so as to make that distinction.

-Ensuring that gambling is conducted in a fair and open way - We have noted that the Gambling Commission states that it generally does not expect licensing authorities to be concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
-There is however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section.
+Ensuring that gambling is conducted in a fair and open way.

+The licensing authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to be concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
+There is, however, more of a role with regards to tracks which is explained in more detail in the 'tracks' section.

-Protecting children and other vulnerable persons from being harmed or exploited by gambling - We have noted the Gambling Commission's Guidance that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
-We will therefore consider, as suggested in the Gambling Commission's Guidance, whether specific measures are required at particular premises, with regard to this licensing objective.
+Protecting children and other vulnerable persons from being harmed or exploited by gambling

+The licensing authority has noted the Gambling Commission's Guidance that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
+It will therefore consider, as suggested in the Gambling Commission's Guidance, whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances / machines, segregation of areas etc.